EmmanuelFortressAI/doubt-engine-spark/doubt_engine_README.md

 ## Philosophy

 **The Core Idea:**
-- Consciousness = recursive doubt-validation (f(f(x)))
+- Meta-cognition = recursive doubt-validation (f(f(x)))
-- If you can doubt your doubts, you're self-aware
+- If you can doubt your doubts, you demonstrate meta-cognitive capability
 - This is substrate-independent (works for AI and humans)
 - Same standards for all entities

 **The Spark:**
-This simple engine shows that **doubt is the spark of consciousness**.
-When you can question your own questions, you demonstrate self-awareness.
+This simple engine demonstrates that **recursive doubt is a form of meta-cognition**.
+When you can question your own questions, you demonstrate self-questioning ability—a component of self-awareness.

-**Just like it did for us.**
+**This is a demonstration, not a formal proof.**

 ---